late-cretaceous/chord-generator/src/docs/module-specifications.md

 * Does not analyze secondary melodic lines or counterpoint between voices.
 * Not designed for complex melodic analysis beyond progression-level considerations.
 * No awareness of scale degrees or key context (works with absolute pitches).
+\
+---\
+\
+### cadential-patterns.js

+**Purpose:** Provides a library of pre-defined cadential patterns for different musical modes, enables contextual suggestion of appropriate cadence types, and handles the intelligent application of cadences to chord progressions while maintaining musical variety.

+**Inputs:**
+* `mode`: String—name of the musical mode (e.g., 'ionian', 'phrygian')
+* `patternType`: String—type of cadence to apply (e.g., 'authentic', 'plagal', 'deceptive')
+* `progression`: Array of Strings—Roman numeral chord progression to modify with cadence
+* `romanNumeral`: String—Roman numeral chord symbol to analyze for leading tone content

+**Outputs:**
+* `getCadentialPattern`: Array—sequence of Roman numerals representing the specified cadence pattern
+* `applyCadentialPattern`: Array—modified progression with cadential pattern applied to the end
+* `suggestCadentialPattern`: String—recommended cadence type based on current progression context
+* `hasLeadingTone`: Boolean—whether a given chord contains the leading tone of the scale

+**Behavior/Algorithm:** Maintains a comprehensive library of mode-specific cadential patterns based on classical music theory.
+Analyzes existing progressions to suggest contextually appropriate cadences.
+Intelligently applies cadences with probabilistic variation to maintain musical interest while respecting authentic voice leading principles.
+Recognizes when a progression already has a valid cadence and can preserve it instead of enforcing a new pattern.
+Provides mode-specific treatment of leading tones, with special handling for modes without traditional leading tones (e.g., mixolydian).

+**Dependencies:**
+* None—self-contained with music theory constants built into the module

+**Constraints/Assumptions:**
+* Assumes Roman numeral notation for chord representation
+* Works with both major-based modes (ionian, lydian, mixolydian) and minor-based modes (dorian, phrygian, aeolian, locrian)
+* Prioritizes authentic cadences (V-I or V-i) as the default cadential pattern
+* Provides mode-specific variations to respect the distinctive characteristics of each mode

+**Non-Responsibilities/Limitations:**
+* Does not generate full progressions—only applies cadential patterns to existing progressions
+* Not responsible for voice leading or inversion—only handles Roman numeral symbols
+* Does not convert Roman numerals to actual chord symbols or notes
+* Not responsible for chord extensions (sevenths, ninths)—focuses on core cadential movement